Rllyyy/Internet-Check/README.md

 **Only show in Systemtray:**
 - Tick the "Show only in Systemtray" Checkbox if you want to hide the application when minimized.
 The program will continue to run in the background regardless

-**Libraries and other external Software**
+**Libraries and other external Software:** (no need to download them)
 - TaskScheduler from https://github.com/dahall/TaskScheduler

 **Errors:**
 - Error messages are implemented into the program itself.
-Please read them
+Please read them.

       Errors or feature request can be submitted to GitHub under the "Issues" tab.

+___Leagl Note:___
+- Using the MIT Licence (open the "Licence" file to read more)
+- Although this program uses just 32 Bytes to ping a server in an interval (of min.
+5 seconds) it may be seen as a (D)DOS or Slow Loris attack by the server.
+We therefore advise the user to put in an interval that is bigger than 30 seconds and only ping servers that are used to higher traffic (Googles DNS Server 8.8.8.8 or www.google.com).
+For any programmers we advice against increasing the buffer size in the ping method.
+  - We also implemented a feature that prevents multiple instances of the application running even if the program is opened more than once.